NHS secretary: 020 7188 4331 / email@example.com

-- adult strabismus (squint)
+- Adult strabismus (squint)

-- children’s complex strabismus (squint)
+- Children’s complex strabismus (squint)

-- refractive error (high myopia).
+- Refractive error (high myopia).

-Professor Hammond is one of the leading international researchers into the genetic epidemiology of common eye diseases including glaucoma, cataract, myopia (short sight), dry eye disease and age-related macular degeneration.
+Chris is one of the leading international researchers into the genetic epidemiology of common eye diseases including glaucoma, cataract, myopia (short sight), dry eye disease and age-related macular degeneration.